hxr404/hxr404/README.md

 </p>

-### Support:
+### Support Me
 My work here is vouluntary and Community-driven, wich means if you want a feature, you'll get a feature.
 No hidden paywalls, no scam, free for everyone.
 I Open Source almost everything, so you can change and adjust things to match your pesonal preferences, improve it and share Ideas with the communtiy.

 There are  many ways how to Contribute to my projects (see [CONTRIBUTE.md](CONTRIBUTE.md))<br>

 But ofcourse I also put lots of time into this.
 No paywalls and propretary licenses mean that I can't sell my work, everyone can use everything for free.
-I somehow need to make a living, if I don't earn enough money through coding, I have to do more other jobs and thus have less time for mantaining everything, development won't make fast progress, etc.
+I somehow need to make a living, if I don't earn enough money through coding, I'll have to do more other jobs and thus have less time for mantaining everything and development won't make fast progress, etc.<br>
 Also I need to pay for Infrastructure, for example hosting my Discord Bots.
 If I want it to run 24/7 and make sure it doesn't have major downtimes, I need to buy a VPS.
 The backend of some tools also needs to run somewhere.